marcosjacinto/petrophysics-xai-mlops/README.md

 From March 1, 2020 to May 7, 2020, the SPWLA hosted a contest aiming to predict the DTC and DTS logs from seven conventional logs using machine-learning methods.
 Although the competitors got excellent results, their code and the requirements of the competition still showed a disconnect between data-driven methodologies in Geoscience and software engineering and development skills required to create real solutions.

 Therefore, the objective of this project is to create a DTC prediction model with Machine Learning using the same data provided by the SPWLA.
-MLOps and Explainable Artificial Intelligence techniques were included as part of the methdology.
+MLOps and Explainable Artificial Intelligence (xAI) techniques were included as part of the methdology.
 This was done in order to exemplify what is required from a data-driven solution in a software development environment

 *xAI*: XAI proposes the creation of a set of methodologies capable of producing explanations and promoting the interpretation of complex models such as deep neural networks while maintaining a high level of performance.